Creator / ADV Films

 is a trade secret

-was mentioned on early covers as "Animation Dubbing") when it was founded in the early 1990s by a group of hardcore otaku
+was mentioned on early covers as "Animation Dubbing") when it was founded in 1992 by hardcore otaku

 production house made its debut with the release of Devil Hunter Yohko